-Now it’s time to optimise.
+Now it’s time to optimize.
 Set up your product pages according to the needs of your customers.
 Use action banners, logos of sought-after brands, or product worlds with seasonal offers.
-Then it’s a matter of testing, optimising, testing, optimising, etc., etc.
+Then it’s a matter of testing, optimizing, testing, optimizing, etc., etc.

 Tip: Don’t overdo things at the start.
 Instead, concentrate on a smaller selection (e.g. the Top 20).
 Compare the conversion rates and revenue from the past with the progress now.
 As your experience widens, you can introduce optimal procedures for further search terms.

 Examples: How Your Optimisation Brings Success…

 A person searching for “shirt” in a fashion shop is usually looking for a man’s shirt; therefore, it makes sense to show a selection of men’s shirts in the initial search results.
 Additionally, you can show a filter that takes visitors to the “Children” and “Women” categories, or other criteria such as size, price, color, etc., with a simple mouse click.

 “PS3”, “PlayStation”, “PS 3” are common terms used when searching for the Sony PlayStation 3.
 Therefore, the product itself should always appear in the first results, followed by frequently purchased accessories.